metal-crow/Dark-Souls-PvP-AI/README.md

 good spacing
 (need to teach spacing)

+Neural Networks:
+Defense Network Inputs:
+  -Player Distance from Enemy
+  -The angle the enemy is off from directly in front of the player
+  -The enemy velocity
+  -The rotation difference between the enemy and the player

+Attack Network Inputs:
+  -Player distance from Enemy
+  -Player stamina (not used as input, just post check)(enemy stamina not sent over wire)

 TODO:
-  //TODO what defensive mesure should i take once i detect a backstab?
   //TODO what inputs should i give to teach attack neural net?

+  [high priority] make this strafe in the same direction as the enemy strafe
+  [high priority] try to bs with neural network on and using strafing, train with that
   [] Test ai with dummy attack(random)
   [high priority] teach spacing
   [high priority] teach poise